Iraq: Government and politics

-The federal government of Iraq is defined under the current Constitution as a democratic, federal parliamentary republic.
+The Republic of Iraq is defined under the current Constitution as a democratic, federal parliamentary republic.
 The federal government is composed of the executive, legislative, and judicial branches, as well as numerous independent commissions.
-Aside from the federal government, there are regions (made of one or more governorates), governorates, and districts within Iraq with jurisdiction over various matters as defined by law.
+Aside from the federal government, there are subnational federal regions, governorates, and districts with jurisdiction over various matters as defined by law.
+The president is the ceremonial head of state, while the prime minister is the head of government and the commander-in-chief of the armed forces with direct executive authority over general state policy.
+The constitution provides for two deliberative bodies, the Council of Representatives and the Council of Union.
+The judiciary is free and independent of the executive and the legislature.